Near-death studies: Later period – new profiles, prospective studies

 In a prospective study from 2001, conducted at Southampton General Hospital, Parnia and colleagues found that 11.1% of 63 cardiac-arrest survivors reported memories of their unconscious period.
 Several of these memories included NDE features.
 Greyson conducted a 30-month survey of patients admitted to the cardiac inpatient service of the University of Virginia Hospital.
 He found that NDEs were reported by 10% of patients with cardiac arrest and 1% of other cardiac patients.
 Up to 2005, 95% of world cultures have been documented making some mention of NDEs.
 In all, close to 3500 individual cases between 1975 and 2005 had been reviewed by some 55 researchers or teams of researchers.

-During the next decade, prospective studies were also starting to emerge from other parts of the world.
+During the next decade, prospective studies were starting to emerge from other parts of the world.
 In a study from 2010 Klemenc-Ketis and colleagues reported on out-of-hospital cardiac arrest survivors, later admitted to intensive care units, at medical centers in Slovenia.
 21.2% of the patients in the study reported NDEs.
 The researchers also found that "NDE occur more often in patients with higher petCO2 and pCO2"; "higher serum levels of potassium correlate with higher score on Greyson's NDE scale"; and "NDEs occur more often in patients with previous NDEs".

 Based on the results from an analysis of scholarly NDE-related periodical literature, the decade between 2001 and 2011 signaled an expansion of the field of near-death studies by including new authors and new publication venues.
 Research has also entered into other fields of interest, such as the mental health of military veterans.
-Goza, Holden & Kinsey studied NDEs among combat veterans.
+Goza, Holden, and Kinsey studied NDEs among combat veterans.
 They found, among other things, that combat soldiers reported "less intense" near-death experiences, compared to NDErs in the civilian population.
 The work of Goza and others is now known as Combat-related NDEs.